sphinx-doc/sphinx/doc/development/tutorials/autodoc_ext.rst

-There are several different documenter classes such as ``MethodDocumenter`` or ``AttributeDocumenter`` available in the autodoc extension but our new class is the subclass of ``ClassDocumenter`` which a documenter class used by autodoc to document classes.
+There are several different documenter classes such as ``MethodDocumenter`` or ``AttributeDocumenter`` available in the autodoc extension but our new class is the subclass of ``ClassDocumenter`` which is a documenter class used by autodoc to document classes.

-This is the definition of our new the auto-documenter class:
+This is the definition of our new auto-documenter class:

 .. literalinclude:: examples/autodoc_intenum.py
    :language: python